What is the meaning of Galatians 4:8-11?

 Lastly, the language used in the passage does not support any claim that Paul is preaching against the Sabbath.
 The phrase Paul uses – “days and months and seasons and years” – does not contain any of the Greek words used in the New Testament for the Sabbath (sabbaton), New Moon celebrations (neumenea), or Feast Days (heorte).
 The Galatians were a group of Gentiles going back to paganism and the worship of other gods.

 What are the “days and months and seasons and years” to which Paul refers?
 To understand this phrase, one must understand some of the history of this region.
-Galatia was located in what is now called modern-day central Turkey.
-For hundreds of years, the peoples of Galatia ere influenced by their own traditions of pagan worship as well as Greek mythology.
-The region was subdued by the Romans around 189 B.C.
+Galatia was located in what is now called modern-day Turkey.
+For hundreds of years, the peoples of Galatia were influenced by their own traditions of pagan worship as well as Greek mythology.
+The region was first subdued by the Romans around 189 B.C.
 By the time Paul wrote to these churches in approximately 53 A.D., this region was dominated culturally and politically by the Roman Empire.
-The days, months, seasons, and years to which Paul refers are the Greek and Roman worship practices that permeated Galatian culture hundreds of years before Paul’s visit to Galatia (see Acts 14:8-20 for an example).
+The days, months, seasons, and years to which Paul refers are the Greek and Roman worship practices that permeated Galatian culture hundreds of years before Paul’s visit to Galatia (see Acts 14:8-20).

 For an illustration of this, take into consideration the “days” that Paul mentions.
-Every day was dedicated to a specific god or goddess in Roman and Greek culture.
+In the first century AD, every day was dedicated to a specific god or goddess in Roman culture.
 The practice of naming every day of the week comes from this custom.
-The day we know as the first day of the week (Sunday) was dedicated to the sun god; the second day of the week (Monday) was dedicated to the moon god (days).
+The day we know as the first day of the week (Sunday) was dedicated to the sun god (Solis or Apollo); the second day of the week (Monday) was dedicated to the moon god (days).
 In addition to these days, the Romans also dedicated each month to a specific god or goddess.
 They held ceremonies during the month to commemorate that particular deity.
 Here are two examples.
 The month we call January was dedicated to the god Janus, who was said to have two faces.
 The month of March derives its name from the Roman god Mars (months).
 The Romans also kept certain seasons or times of celebrations to their gods that coincided with events in nature.
 The Saturnalia was a seasonal festival held in December to commemorate the god Saturn just before the Winter Solstice (seasons).
-The combination of observing all these events makes up years (years).
-These ancient celebrations involved worship practices such as making sacrifices to other gods and/or making vows to these gods, which are the “weak and miserable principles” Paul mentions in Galatians 4:9.
+The combination of observing all these events makes up years; sometimes years were dedicated to certain deities (years – Colson, pp 47-49).
+These ancient celebrations involved worship practices such as making sacrifices, prayers, vows, and/or superstitions to these gods, which are the “weak and miserable principles” Paul mentions in Galatians 4:9.

-Clearly, Paul is warning them about going back to celebrating pagan feasts they kept before being converted.
+Clearly, Paul is warning them about going back to superstitions and practices connected to pagan observances prior to conversion.

 Kelly is the President of the BSA www.biblesabbath.org